netdata/netdata/docs/step-by-step/step-00.md

 > If you already installed Netdata, feel free to skip to [Step 1: Netdata's building blocks](step-01.md).

-The easiest way to install Netdata on a Linux system is our `kickstart-static64.sh` one-line installer.
+The easiest way to install Netdata on a Linux system is our `kickstart.sh` one-line installer.
 Run this on your system and let it take care of the rest.

-This script will install Netdata from source, keep it up to date with nightly releases, connects to the Netdata [registry](../../registry/README.md), and sends [_anonymous statistics_](../anonymous-statistics.md) about usage.
+This script will install Netdata from source, keep it up to date with nightly releases, connects to the Netdata [registry](../../registry/README.md), and sends [_anonymous statistics_](../anonymous-statistics.md) about how you use Netdata.
+We use this information to better understand how we can improve the Netdata experience for all our users.

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart.sh)